 For the academic year 2021-22, the Central Board of Secondary Education (CBSE) has introduced a new valuation scheme for CBSE Class 10 students.
 The complete examination is divided into two terms as per the new exam policy.

-CBSE is going to conduct the Term 2 Board Exam from April 26 offline.
+CBSE conducted the Term 2 Board Exam from April 26 offline.
 The board has clearly said that the pattern of the exam will same as the sample papers released for Term 2.
 Therefore, students practice all the sample papers seriously to score well in the subjective exam.

 There are two terms 1 & 2 in this academic year.
 Check out the latest exam pattern to help you prepare for the CBSE Class 10 Board Exam.